 Student Leader Positions: Are you interested in developing your leadership skills, enriching Westmont, and getting paid a small amount for it, too?
 The student leader positions at Westmont are taken very seriously and are a great opportunity to grow as a leader, as a servant of Christ, and as a person.

 Westmont Student Life Page: Current Student Page

 Horizon: Westmont's newspaper

 Map of Campus:

-Office of Life Planning (OLP): Want to refine your resume?
+Career Development & Calling: Want to refine your resume?
 Curious about how your unique skill set translates into the professional work environment?
 Uncertain about life after college?
 The OLP team is here to walk alongside you and help you navigate these hard (and sometimes, overwhelming) questions.

 Disability Services: Over 10% of Westmont students use Disability Services in one form or another.
 Please talk with them to discuss possibly academic, physical, and/or emotional accommodations that will equalize the opportunity for you to succeed at Westmont.